agra-uni-bremen/symex-trace-vp/README.md

 ## License

 The original riscv-vp code is licensed under MIT (see `LICENSE.MIT`).
-All modifications made for the integration of symbolic execution with riscv-vp are licensed under GPLv3+ (see `LICENSE.GPL`).
+All modifications made for the integration of symbolic execution with riscv-vp and the tracing extension are licensed under GPLv3+ (see `LICENSE.GPL`).
 Consult the copyright headers of individual files for more information.

 [riscv-vp github]: https://github.com/agra-uni-bremen/riscv-vp